dl-solarity/docs/docs/getting-started/guides/contracts-registry/contracts-registry.md

   </tbody>
 </table>

-Functions featured by the `PoolFactory`:
+Functions featured by the `APoolFactory`:

 <table>
   <thead>